SpringSaLaDpy/SpringSaLaDpy.github.io/index.md

 SpringSaLaDpy can process simulation results and plot time plots of:
 - quantities of bound and unbound molecules and molecular sites in specific states, within one standard deviation
-- average clusters size (average number of molecules in all molecular complexes)
+- average clusters size (total number of molecules divided by the total number of molecular complexes)
-- average occupancy (fraction of total molecules in clusters of different sizes).
+- average cluster occupancy (mean of cluster distribution).
 <table>
   <tr>
     <td><a href="images/cluster_distr.png"><img src="images/full_count.png" width=250></a></td>